syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Find-and-Replace.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Find-and-Replace/Find-and-find-next).

 You can find all the occurrence of a particular text within a single paragraph in the document by using `FindAll` method.

 The following code example illustrates how to find all the occurrences of a particular text in the document.